YamanuriPrasanth/YamanuriPrasanth/README.md

-My Name is YAMANURI PRASANTH.Iam a second year student pursuing Information Technology at vasireddy venkatadri institute of technology
+My Name is YAMANURI PRASANTH.
+Iam a second year student pursuing Information Technology at vasireddy venkatadri institute of technology